eventhorizontelescope/kubernetes-examples/eval/README.md

     kubectl create secret generic <app-key> --from-file service-account.json

 ## Step 2.
-Setting up a Work Queue
+Setting up and Testing Redis for Work Queue

 On ng-eht-cloud, a redis based work queue is set up.
 You may skip this step if you want to work on data on ng-eht-cloud.